MunGian/Hackathon2-Group-50-/README.md

 - Save and load function to resume gameplay at any chapter and keep track of progress.
 - Progressive difficulty, intense boss battles against 3 powerful adversaries who becoming more powerful and dealing higher damage as the story unfolds.
 - Wide selection of weapons, each with different damage capabilities, offering strategic choices for players.
+- Battle system incorporates
-- Battle system includes a health system, which tracks the health of both the player and the boss during the battle.
+  	- A health system, which tracks the health of both the player and the boss during the battle.
-- Battle system incorporates simple graphic animations for the boss and weapon effects.
+	- Simple graphic animations for the boss and weapon effects.
-- Battle system based on probability, where outcomes such as dodging, normal hits, and critical hits are determined by chance.
+	- Probability, where outcomes such as dodging, normal hits, and critical hits are determined by chance.
   	- Turn-based combat where the player and the boss take alternating turns to attack.
 - Chance for both the player and the boss to
   - Land normal hits, inflicting a predetermined amount of damage on their opponent.
   - Dodge incoming attacks, effectively preventing them from receiving damage from their opponent.
-  - Strikecritical hits, where both the player and the boss can deliver powerful strikes that deal double the damage to their opponent.
+  - Strike critical hits, where both the player and the boss can deliver powerful strikes that deal double the damage to their opponent.
   - This battle system adds an element of unpredictability and strategy to the battles, as the outcomes of dodging, critical hits, and normal hits are determined by chance.
   - The chances are as follows: 20% for dodging, 60% for normal hits, and 20% for critical hits.
 - Different actions and choices can lead to various storylines and outcomes.